meltyourface/blank/posts/Diabolical-PlantsNecromancy/Necromantic-Summoning-Ebon-Sovereign-Ritual/index.md

 **Purpose**: To summon a formidable necromantic being - The Ebon Sovereign of the Shadowed Thorns - by using diabolical plants, ancient incantations, and powerful artifacts.

-Ideal Conditions: This ritual is best performed during the new moon, when darkness is at its peak.
+**Ideal Conditions**: This ritual is best performed during the new moon, when darkness is at its peak.
 Choose a secluded area, preferably surrounded by an abundance of wild, sinister plants and trees to amplify the ritual's power.

 Ingredients and Tools:
 1. Belladonna plant (Atropa belladonna) - 5 leaves and 3 berries.